 There’s nothing worse for a client or prospective employer than getting a crumpled, smudged business card that you’ve had at the bottom of your bag for months.
 So keep them in the box they were delivered in or get yourself a cool business card holder (you don’t have to reveal this if it seems a little over the top).

-Also, if your contact details have changed (maybe you’ve changed mobile number) get your cards re-printed; don’t try to patch up your cards or write your new number on the back – it looks scruffy and unprofessional.
+Also, if your contact details have changed (maybe you’ve changed phone number) get your cards reprinted; don’t try to patch up your cards or write your new number on the back – it looks scruffy and unprofessional.

 04. Thou shalt not design for everyone

 It’s very easy – with economies of scale – to design and print one business card for everyone, but it might not always be the best idea.
 Think about your client base; is it all the same kind of companies in the same kind of industries?
 Nope, thought not.